Mohamed bin Zayed Al Nahyan: Controversies

 In 2023, The New Yorker reported that Mohamed was paying millions of euros to a Swiss-based private investigation firm, Alp Services, for orchestrating a smear campaign against its targets, including Qatar and the Muslim Brotherhood.
-As part of this campaign, Alp posted false and defamatory Wikipedia entries and published propaganda articles against the targets.
+As part of this campaign, Alp posted false and defamatory Wikipedia entries, and published propaganda articles against the targets.
 Multiple meetings took place between the Alp Services head, Mario Brero, and an Emirati official, Matar Humaid Al Neyadi.
 However, Alp's bills were sent directly to MbZ.
-The defamation campaign also targeted an American, Hazim Nada, and his firm Lord Energy, who is the son of the Muslim Brotherhood's long-time financier Youssef Nada and founder of Al Taqwa Bank which was formerly placed on the UN terror list by the US Treasury Department for allegedly financing Al-Qaeda.
+The defamation campaign also targeted an American, Hazim Nada, and his firm, Lord Energy, who is the son of the Muslim Brotherhood's long-time financier Youssef Nada and founder of Al Taqwa Bank which was formerly placed on the UN terror list by the US Treasury Department for allegedly financing Al-Qaeda.
 Nada had approached a former security official close to MbZ, Abdul Rehman al-Blouki, in hope of a financial settlement.
 However, Blouki warned him to not threaten the Emirates.
 The information was acquired through confidential documents obtained through a hack into Alp Services.
 An investigation, termed Abu Dhabi Secrets, was run into the documents.
 It further revealed that Mario Brero provided the UAE with a list of over 1,000 individuals and 400 organizations in Europe, including over 200 individuals and 120 organizations in France, who were falsely linked to radical Islam.
 A lawsuit against George Washington University, its Program on Extremism and Lorenzo Vidino revealed their involvement in rumors about an Austria-based academic researcher, Farid Hafez.
 He was targeted by the “Operation Luxor”, which included raids and asset seizures.
 The suit, which was a part of the New Yorker investigation, stated that Vidino acknowledged the UAE financed the operation through Alp Services.

-A report by The Athletic referred to the 2020 unpublished judgement of the UEFA’s Club Financial Control Board (CFCB) as it disclosed that Mohamed bin Zayed’s former key senior aide, Jaber Mohamed, facilitated sponsorship payments to the Emirati-owned Manchester City F.C.
-The payments made through Etisalat were disguised as equity funding and were under the Premier League’s investigation over breach of UEFA’s financial rules.
-Between 2005-2022, Jaber Mohamed served as the General Director of the Abu Dhabi Crown Prince's Court (CPC), which takes care of MbZ’s public affairs.
-Another senior most aide to Sheikh Mohamed at the CPC, Mohamed Al Mazrouei, was also on Man City’s board during the club’s FFP violations.
+A report by The Athletic referred to the 2020 unpublished judgement of the UEFA’s Club Financial Control Board (CFCB) as it disclosed that Mohamed bin Zayed's former key senior aide, Jaber Mohamed, facilitated sponsorship payments to the Emirati-owned Manchester City F.C.
+The payments made through Etisalat were disguised as equity funding and were under the Premier League's investigation over breach of UEFA's financial rules.
+Between 2005 and 2022, Jaber Mohamed served as the General Director of the Abu Dhabi Crown Prince's Court (CPC), which takes care of MbZ's public affairs.
+Another senior most aide to Sheikh Mohamed at the CPC, Mohamed Al Mazrouei, was also on Man City's board during the club's FFP violations.
 Citing the involvement of CPC, experts questioned whether MbZ was aware of the sponsorship payments and to what extent.